-What is Stop Loss Insurance?
+What Is Stop Loss Insurance?

 Stop Loss insurance provides self-funded employers with protection against catastrophic or unpredicted losses that exceed deductible limits.
-This coverage insures the employer, not the health plan participants, and comes in two forms - Specific and Aggregate.
+Stop Loss coverage insures the employer, not the health plan participants, and comes in two forms - Specific and Aggregate.

-Specific coverage provides protection against an abnormally high single claim on an individual, while Aggregate coverage protects the employer from claim expenses that go above a predetermined dollar amount during the contract period across the entire employee population.
+Specific coverage provides protection against abnormally high claims on an individual, while Aggregate coverage protects the employer from collective claim expenses that go above a predetermined dollar amount during the contract period across the entire employee population.